tommy3001/blog_project3001_org/intronumpy.rst

 ****************************************************
 -Python Packages- Part 1: Numpy and Matplotlib
 ****************************************************
 Python is a fantastic programming tool.
-It has a simple syntax, a lot of additional libraries and these scripts are running out of the box.
+It has a simple syntax, a lot of additional libraries and scripts which are running out of the box.
 All you need is an installed Python interpreter and the used libraries.
-It runs under MS Windows, Mac, Linux and other.
+It runs under MS Windows, Mac, Linux and other operating systems.
 The scripting language is like the glue between different components and other programming languages.
-For example you can call C/C++ functions with Cython inside Python scripts.
+For example, you can call C/C++ functions with Cython inside Python scripts.

-Python claims to combine "remarkable power with very clear syntax" `[Python-docs] <http://docs.python.org/2/tutorial/index.html>`_
+Python claims to combine “remarkable power with very clear syntax” `[Python-docs] <http://docs.python.org/2/tutorial/index.html>`_

-In this blog I want to show you some important tools and libraries.
+In this blog, I want to show you some important tools and libraries.
 This is the first part of this topic.
-Here is is a introduction by example in the 2 packages.
+Here is an introduction by example in the 2 packages.

 *  Numpy
 *  Matplotlib

-Calculation examples with visualization you can find in the project part ( project 1 and 2) .
+Calculation examples with visualization you can find in the project part (project 1 and 2).

 Numpy
 =======